-Whatever goals you have as a newly accredited online trainer, getting a trainee injured or figuring in a lawsuit due to malpractice should not be one of them.
-To do just that, it is essential to recognise workout injuries and get into the groove of finding a buffer to avoid them.
+Whatever goals you have as a newly accredited online trainer, getting a trainee injured, or figuring in a lawsuit due to malpractice should not be one of them.
+To do just that, it is essential to recognize workout injuries and get into the groove of finding a buffer to avoid them.
 To get you started, here are some common injuries due to online training mistakes.

 Lower Back.
 Again, people tend to lead sedentary lives prior to doing any training, online or otherwise.
-This unhealthy habit tends to negatively impact the flexibility for the lower lumbar area.
+This unhealthy habit tends to negatively impact the flexibility of the lower lumbar area.
 Often, a series of lifting or hawing can deliver undue strain leading to chronic pain.
-To prevent, it is imperative to do proper stretching prior to any online training regimen.
+To prevent this, it is imperative to do proper stretching prior to any online training regimen.
 Also, promoting proper posture on-or-off training schedule must be done.

 Shoulder Injuries.
-Using of equipment like dumbbells or kettlebells are known to positively impact an exercise routine.
+Using equipment like dumbbells or kettlebells is known to positively impact an exercise routine.
 It allows more focused muscular development.
-However, it can also be a fodder for shoulder injuries particularly to the rotator cuff.
-Aside from proper form and technique as well as picking the right weight, it is best to double check a trainee’s capabilities and activity level to ensure safety.
+However, it can also be fodder for shoulder injuries, particularly to the rotator cuff.
+Aside from proper form and technique as well as picking the right weight, it is best to double-check a trainee’s capabilities and activity level to ensure safety.

 Neck Injuries.
 Poor posture is at the core of more than 90 percent of neck injuries.
 So, does lack mobility and proper extended movement of the neck and upper back.
 Arguably, people tend to do things that misaligned the neck from the spine leaving a painful sensation that recurs repeatedly.
 Again, instilling proper posture and enhancing mobility on-and-off training will do justice to your body.
 Teaching your ward how to do simple reverse shrugs will make a lot of difference.